Nesvilab/MSFragger/tutorial_fragpipe.md

 where 'run_name_1.mzML', 'run_name_2.mzML', 'run_name_5.mzML', and 'run_name_6.mzML' are controls and treatments from the same study subject; 'run_name_3.mzML', 'run_name_4.mzML', 'run_name_7.mzML', and 'run_name_8.mzML' are controls and treatments from another study subject.
 <br>

-**Note:** when analyzing affinity-purification mass spectrometry (AP-MS) and related data (e.g. BioID), for the compatibility with the Resource for Evaluation of Protein Interaction Networks ([REPRINT](https://reprint-apms.org/)), 'Experiment' names should be written as follows:
+**Note: when analyzing affinity-purification mass spectrometry (AP-MS)** and related data (e.g. BioID), for the compatibility with the Resource for Evaluation of Protein Interaction Networks ([REPRINT](https://reprint-apms.org/)), 'Experiment' names should be written as follows:

 Negative controls: Put Control (or CONTROL) in the Experiment column, and label each biological replicate with a different replicate number.

 Bait IPs: Use `[GENE]_[condition]` format to describe the experiments, where `[GENE]` is the official gene symbol of the bait protein, e.g. `HDAC5`.
-If there are multiple conditions for the same bait protein (e.g. mutant and wt), add 'condition', e.g. `HDAC5_mutant` format.
+If there are multiple conditions for the same bait protein (e.g. mutant and wt), add can add 'condition', e.g. `HDAC5_mut`.

 | Path            | Experiment | Replicate |
 |-----------------|------------|-----------|